Guide to Server Management

 The hottest thing in server management these days is taming the virtual server beast.

-Server virtualization makes it possible to run multiple applications and operating systems on fewer hardware resources, which appeals to many IT managers looking to improve utilization.
-According to a recent Forrester Research poll, respondents have virtualized about one-quarter of their servers and plan to have close to 50% virtualized in two years.
-As enterprise IT teams look to broaden their server virtualization deployments, it’s important to get in front of the management challenges.
+Server virtualisation makes it possible to run multiple applications and operating systems on fewer hardware resources, which appeals to many IT managers looking to improve utilisation.
+According to a recent Forrester Research poll, respondents have virtualised about one-quarter of their servers and plan to have close to 50% virtualized in two years.
+As enterprise IT teams look to broaden their server virtualisation deployments, it’s important to get in front of the management challenges.

 For those who are struggling with how to manage virtual machines, here are answers to six important questions.